iosonofabio/zaninilab/fabilab/content/pages/research.md

 ## Gene networks regulating leukemic cell state transitions
 ![Embedding AML cells]({static}/images/research/umap_aml.png)

-**Cancer cells are not equal in the face of therapeutics.** Within a single patient, even within a single Petri dish, heterogeneity in gene expression and function distinguishes more stem-like cells, that are more likely to cause relapse, from more differentiated cells.
+**Cancer cells are not equal in the face of therapeutics.** Within a single patient, even within a single Petri dish, heterogeneity in gene expression and function distinguishes more stem-like cells, which are more likely to cause relapse, from more differentiated cells.
 We are developing [data exploration techniques](https://www.biorxiv.org/content/10.1101/2020.10.26.353797v1.full) to reveal how the transition between these cancer cell states is regulated and how it can be perturbed chemically, with the vision to reduce relapse in acute myeloid leukemia (AML).

 ## Biology of the neonatal lung
 ![Neonatal lung immunity]({static}/images/research/lung_immune.png)